Workplace Happiness Is Declining. What’s Going On?

 How can leaders turn this around?

-Surveys of workers suggest that there has been a steady decline in workplace happiness over the past decade, with almost a 10% drop in just the last 3 years, from about 50% to 41%.
+Surveys of workers suggest that there has been a steady decline in workplace happiness over the past decade, with almost a 10 percent drop in just the last three years, from about 50 to 41 percent.
 Who are the least happy workers?
 Lineworkers and younger workers.
 Many of these employees feel a sense of pessimism about their working futures.

-What are some of the reasons for this decline in happiness at work?
+What are Some of the Reasons for the Decline in Happiness at Work?